Sigmmma/c20/src/content/h1/tags/actor/readme.md

   MosesOfEgypt: Tag structure research
   Vennobennu: Field documentation
   gbMichelle: Reversing actor type aliases
-  Elefant: Researching sentinel actor type behaviour
+  Elefant: Researching sentinel and grunt actor type behaviour
   Kornman: Providing actor type definition structure
   Conscars: Reversing actor type definitions
   zatarita: Reversing actor type definitions
 ---
-...
+**Actor** definitions configure core AI behaviours, including which decisions they make and how, irrespective of the character's appearance or rank-specific alterations (which is what [actor_variant](~) is for).

 # Actor type definitions
 There are 16 [actor types](#tag-field-type).
 Each actor type maps to one of 13 unique _actor type definitions_ which are hardcoded and contain a combination of basic settings and references to game code implementing the particular behaviours of that actor type.
 Some actor types use the same definition, like monitor and sentinel.